kyzer-davis/srtp-assurance-rfc-draft/draft-davis-mmusic-srtp-assurance.md

 This specification will not cause overcrowding on the session establishment protocol's signaling channel if natural session updates, session changes, and session liveliness checks are followed.

 ## Extendability {#extendability}
-As stated in {{syntax}}, the SRTP Context SDP implementation's goal is extendability allowing for additional vendor specific field=value pairs alongside the ones defined in this document.
+As stated in {{syntax}}, the SRTP Context SDP implementation's goal is extendability allowing for additional vendor specific key-value pairs alongside the ones defined in this document.
 This ensures that a=crypto SDP security may remain compatible with future algorithms that need to signal cryptographic context information outside of what is currently specified in {{RFC4568}}.

+A complying specification needs only to follow the general rules defined by {{syntax}} and the generic ABNF outlined in {{genricABNF}}.

 To illustrate, imagine a new example SRTP algorithm and crypto suite is created named "FOO_CHACHA20_POLY1305_SHA256" and the application needs to signal "Foo, "Bar", and "Nonce" values to properly instantiate the SRTP context.
-Rather than modify a=crypto SDP security or create a new unique SDP attribute, one can simply utilize SRTP Context SDP's key=value pairs to convey the information.
+Rather than modify a=crypto SDP security or create a new unique SDP attribute, one can simply utilize SRTP Context SDP's key-value pairs to convey the information.
 Implementations MUST define how to handle default scenarios where the value is not present or set to "unknown".

 ~~~~
 a=crypto:1 FOO_CHACHA20_POLY1305_SHA256 \